 McKay suggests using “as many creative strategies and tactics as possible” to reel the president in.
 “Civil disobedience should be on the table,” he suggests.
 “State action—even nullification—should be considered.”

-I also heard last week that there is talk in Washington about the GOP possibly filing a restraining order on the president – if he actually moves to grant amnesty to 6 million illegal immigrants.
+I also heard last week that there is talk in Washington about the GOP possibly filing an injunction if Obama actually moves to grant amnesty to 6 million illegal immigrants.